PTI rejects Nasir Khosa as Punjab caretaker CM

 “The relentless pursuit of the Panama Papers and kicking out more than a dozen MPAs from the government risking his party’s government in KP, are the instances which shows his commitment to a corruption free Pakistan”, said Iftikhar Durrani.

-He said that Ghareeda Farooqi must withdraw her insulting allegations and tender unconditional apology immediately.
+He said that anchor person must withdraw her insulting allegations and tender unconditional apology immediately.

-Faizan Bangash from Lahore adds: Leader of Opposition in Punjab Assembly Mehmood-ul-Rasheed had to address a press conference to announce that the party would suggest a fresh name on Thursday (today).

-Mehmood said that through a ‘misunderstanding’, the name of caretaker CM was given in haste but party would suggest a new name.
-He added the meeting with Punjab Chief Minister Shahbaz Sharif was held on a very short notice.

 “Imran Khan should tell the nation what price Mehmoodur Rashid and Pervaiz Khattak received for nominating chief ministers of their respective provinces,” he said while in a reaction of the PPP on the PTI’s U-turn on withdrawal of nomination of Nasir Khosa as a caretaker chief minister of the Punjab.